-2. The undermentioned Royal Marine Officers will wear armlets of following patterns:-
+2. The undermentioned Royal Marine Officers will wear armlets of following pattern:-

-Commissioned Officers employed at the Admiralty.-Red, white and red armlets with gilt metal Tudor crown and gilt metal anchor and the following letter in $\frac{1}{4}$ -in. black cloth below the anchor-
+Commissioned Officers employed at the Admiralty.-

+Red, white and red armlets with gilt metal Tudor crown and gilt metal anchor and the following letter in 1-in. black cloth below the anchor-

-General Staff, Royal Marines ...
-A. Naval Staff ... ...
+General Staff, Royal Marines ..
+A.

+Naval Staff ..
 G.

-Staff of Commanders-in-Chief and Senior Naval Officers.-Red armlet with gilt metal anchor and the following letters in $\frac{1}{4}$ -in. black cloth-
+of Commanders-in-Chief and Senior Naval Officers.-Red armlet with gilt metal anchor and the following letters in 1-in. black cloth-

-Fleet Royal Marine Officers ...
+Fleet Royal Marine Officers ..
 R.M.

-Staff Officers (Operations or Intelligence) ... ...
+Staff Officers (Operations or

+Intelligence) ..
 G.

-W/T Officers ... ...
+W/T Officers ..
 W.T.

 Brigade Majors at R.M.
 Divisions and Depot R.M.
-Deal.-Blue armlet with letters "B.M." in $\frac{1}{4}$ -in. black cloth.
+Deal.-Blue armlet with letters "B.M." in 1-in. black cloth.

-Armlets will be of cloth $3\frac{1}{2}$ ins. wide with distinctive lettering in black cloth.
+Armlets will be of cloth 31⁄2 ins. wide with distinctive lettering in black cloth.
 Anchor, Admiralty pattern, to be 1 in. in length.
-Crown to be $\frac{1}{4}$ in. in height.
+Crown to be 1⁄2 in. in height.
 They will be worn by Officers on the right arm above the elbow in blue or khaki service dress.

-3. The above Officers, except Brigade Majors and W.T.
-Officers, will wear an aiguillette (Army pattern) in Review Order.
+3. The above Officers, except W.T.
+Officers, will wear an aiguillette (Army pattern) in Review and Undress Orders.